-In August 2018, the Company entered into interest rate swap agreements in order to mitigate exposure to market risk associated with variable rate interest on \$50.0 million, or 50%, of our long term debt.
+As of September 30, 2020, the Company has interest rate swap agreements in order to mitigate exposure to market risk associated with variable rate interest on \$64.0 million, or 52%, of its long term debt.
 The Company has designated its interest rate swap agreements as cash flow hedging derivatives.
-To the extent these derivative instruments are effective and the standard's documentation requirements have been met, changes in fair value are recognized in other comprehensive income until the underlying hedged item is recognized in earnings.
-As of September 30, 2018, the fair value of the swap contracts was \$39 thousand.
+To the extent these derivative instruments are effective and the accounting standard's documentation requirements have been met, changes in fair value are recognized in other comprehensive income until the underlying hedged item is recognized in earnings.
+As of September 30, 2020 the fair value of the swap contracts was \$(3.1) million.
+As of September 30, 2019, the notional value of the swap contracts was \$45.0 million and the fair value of the swap contracts was \$(2.0) million.
 We utilized Level 2 inputs in the fair value hierarchy of valuation techniques to determine the fair value of the swap contracts.

-The Company's derivative instruments are with the following counterparties: Bank of America, N.A., Bank of Montreal, Cargill, Inc., Citibank, N.A., JPMorgan Chase Bank, N.A., Key Bank, N.A., Regions Financial Corporation, Toronto-Dominion Bank and Wells Fargo Bank, N.A.
+The Company's derivative instruments are with the following counterparties: Bank of America, N.A., Bank of Montreal, Cargill, Inc., Citibank, N.A., JPMorgan Chase Bank, N.A., Key Bank, N.A., Toronto-Dominion Bank and Wells Fargo Bank, N.A.
 The Company assesses counterparty credit risk and considers it to be low.
 We maintain master netting arrangements that allow for the non-conditional offsetting of amounts receivable and payable with counterparties to help manage our risks and record derivative positions on a net basis.
 The Company generally does not receive cash collateral from its counterparties and does not restrict the use of cash collateral it maintains at counterparties.
-At September 30, 2018, the aggregate cash posted as collateral in the normal course of business at counterparties was \$1.2 million.
-Positions with counterparties who are also parties to our Credit Agreement are collateralized under that facility.
-As of September 30, 2018, no hedge positions and payable amounts were secured under the credit facility.
+At September 30, 2020, the aggregate cash posted as collateral in the normal course of business at counterparties was \$0.1 million.
+Positions with counterparties who are also parties to our credit agreement are collateralized under that facility.
+As of September 30, 2020, \$11.1 million hedge positions and payable amounts were secured under the credit facility.

-FASB ASC 820-10 Fair Value Measurements and Disclosures, established a three-tier fair value hierarchy, which classified the inputs used in measuring fair value.
-These tiers include: Level 1, defined as observable inputs such as quoted prices for identical instruments in active markets; Level 2, defined as inputs other than quoted prices in active markets that are either directly or indirectly observable; and Level 3, defined as unobservable inputs in which little or no market data exists, therefore requiring an entity to develop its own assumptions.
 The Company's Level 1 derivative assets and liabilities represent the fair value of commodity contracts used in its hedging activities that are identical and traded in active markets.
 The Company's Level 2 derivative assets and liabilities represent the fair value of commodity and interest rate contracts used in its hedging activities that are valued using either directly or indirectly observable inputs, whose nature, risk and class are similar.
 No significant transfers of assets or liabilities have been made into and out of the Level 1 or Level 2 tiers.
 All derivative instruments were non-trading positions and were either a Level 1 or Level 2 instrument.
 The Company had no Level 3 derivative instruments.
 The fair market value of our Level 1 and Level 2 derivative assets and liabilities, based on the published New York Mercantile Exchange ("NYMEX") market prices for the commodity contracts open at the end of the period.
 For Level 2 derivative assets and liabilities the calculations performed by the Company are based on a combination of the NYMEX published market prices and other inputs, including such factors as present value, volatility and duration.

 The Company had no assets or liabilities that are measured at fair value on a nonrecurring basis subsequent to their initial recognition.
-The Company's financial assets and liabilities measured at fair value on a recurring basis are listed on the following table.
+The Company's commodity financial assets and liabilities measured at fair value on a recurring basis are listed on the following table.